Fiat Chrysler bets on Jeep, Alfa revamp to go global

-DETROIT Fiat Chrysler FIA.MI is launching a breakneck global growth effort built around its upmarket Alfa Romeo, Jeep and Maserati brands, and CEO Sergio Marchionne pledged to stay five years - two more than previously disclosed - to see the plan through.
+DETROIT Fiat Chrysler FIA.MI is betting on a breakneck expansion of its upmarket Alfa Romeo, Jeep and Maserati brands to transform itself into a global carmaking powerhouse within five years.

-In a 10-hour, marathon presentation to financial analysts on Tuesday, Marchionne outlined a long-awaited business plan aimed at reviving the company's historic carmaking names and persuading investors it can overcome high debt, an uncertain market and past missteps to close in on industry leaders such as Volkswagen AG (VOWG_p.DE) and Toyota Motor Corp (7203.T).
+The newly merged group outlined a long-awaited business plan on Tuesday, aiming to revive its historic carmaking names and persuade investors it can overcome high debt, an uncertain market and past missteps to close in on industry leaders such as Volkswagen AG (VOWG_p.DE) and Toyota Motor Corp (7203.T).

 "Today is much more than a new chapter.
-We are writing an entire new book," Marchionne said in his opening remarks.
+We are writing an entire new book," Chief Executive Sergio Marchionne told reporters and analysts during a day of presentations in Detroit.

-Amid sometimes skeptical questioning about the goal of boosting sales by 60 percent and increasing net profit five-fold by 2018, Marchionne shifted between quoting philosopher Friedrich Nietzsche and spouting financial ratios at the company's U.S. regional headquarters.

 Besides an aggressive, belated push into Asia, Marchionne promised to increase North American sales by half as Chrysler broadens its lineup and the embattled Dodge brand digs in.

-The carmaker kept its options open to finance the plan, but ruled out a share issue or divestments.
-One of the options was a mandatory convertible bond, but no decision has been made.
+The carmaker kept its options open to finance the plan, but ruled out a capital increase or any divestment.
+He said one of the options was a mandatory convertible bond, but no decision has been made.

 Fiat Chrysler said it would invest billions of dollars to build new models and ramp up output, predicting sales would surge to almost 7 million vehicles by 2018 from 4.4 million last year - a target some analysts thought highly ambitious.